scalawithcats/scala-with-cats/src/pages/adt-interpreters/regexp.md

 regexp.matches("Scalaland")
 ```

-That's all I'm going to say about regular expressions as they exist in Scala.
+That's all I'm going to say about Scala's built-in regular expressions.
 If you'd like to learn more there are many resources online.
 The [JDK documentation](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/regex/Pattern.html) is one example, which describes all the features available in the JVM implementation of regular expressions.

-Let's turn to the theoretical description.
+Let's turn to the theoretical description, such as we might find in a textbook.
 A regular expression is:

 1. a string, which matches exactly that string;
 2. the concatenation of two regular expressions, which matches the first regular expression and then the second;
 3. the union of two regular expressions, which matches if either expression matches; and
 4. the repetition of a regular expression (often known as the Kleene star), which matches zero or more repetitions of the underlying expression.

-This description may seem a bit abstract, but it is actually very useful because it defines a minimal API.
+If you're not useful to this kind of description it may seem a bit abstract, but it is very useful for our purposes because it defines a minimal API that we can implement.
 Let's walk through the four parts of the description and see how they relate to code.

 The first part tells us we need a constructor with type `String => Regexp`.
 In Scala we put constructors on the companion object, so this tells us we need